Electric bike no pedals

 Index your pedals when you want to keep your legs in a comfortable position during pure throttle (motorcycle) mode riding.
 They can be re-indexed at any time to 180 degrees if pedaling becomes necessary.

 Important factors to consider when researching your options on a pedal free electric bike of this nature;

 - For many people, speed is the most important factor.
 This is in regard to either a restricted top max speed or un governed speeds to satisfy their rush for adrenaline.
 Different pedal-free electric bikes have different batteries and motors which will provide different rates of max speed or acceleration.
 You want to make sure you get a pedal-free electric bike that is neither too slow nor too fast for you.

 - No one likes a weak battery, which is why how many miles you get per charge is one of the first things anyone should figure out when selecting a pedal-less electric bicycle.
 The more juice you can squeeze out of a full battery, the better.
-Remember the more you ride an electric bike with no pedals (throttle only) The faster you will drain your battery, so a battery with a large capacity is a must!
+Remember the more you ride an electric bike with no pedals (throttle only) The faster you will drain your battery, so a battery with a large capacity (ours is housed within a custom gas tank) is a must!

 - Comfort and safety are arguably the most important things to consider: Adjustable seats are a great component, but responsive hydraulic disc brakes like the ones found on an Unconquered Custom are even better.
 Headlamps ought to be be bright for nighttime operation but also energy efficient, so they do not excessively drain your battery.